Brown Sugar Sour Cream Cookies

 Instructions

-• Prepare the Oven and Cookie Sheets: Heat the oven to 375°F. Grease cookie sheets or line them with parchment paper.
+• Heat the oven to 375°F. Line baking sheets with parchment paper.

-• Shape and Bake the Cookies: Drop the cookie dough by heaping teaspoon or small cookie scoop onto the prepared baking sheets, leaving about 3 inches between cookies.
-Bake for about 10 minutes, until lightly browned.
+• Drop the cookie dough by heaping teaspoonfuls or with a small cookie scoop onto the prepared baking sheets, leaving about 2 inches between cookies.
+Bake for about 10 to 13 minutes, until lightly browned.

 Nutrition